 Contact Trapp Law, LLC Today

-As an Indianapolis child support lawyer, Angela Trapp has helped clients throughout Central Indiana work their way through the child support payments and guidelines and achieve a result that takes into account the needs of parents as well as children.
+As an Indianapolis child support lawyer, Angie Trapp has helped clients throughout Central Indiana work their way through the child support payments and guidelines and achieve a result that takes into account the needs of parents as well as children.
 Because this particular issue may involve a fair amount of back and forth between you and your spouse, it is strongly advised that you contact us early in the divorce process.
 This will make it possible to achieve the ideal of a working relationship between you and your spouse that remains friendly and focused on your child’s future happiness.

 We serve clients in Indianapolis, Greenfield, Carmel and beyond.
 Contact us for a free consultation regarding your divorce and your rights regarding child support.